Tim Whitmarsh

-Timothy John Guy Whitmarsh, (born 23 January 1970) is a British classicist and Regius Professor of Greek at the University of Cambridge.
-He is best known for his work on the Greek literary culture of the Roman Empire, especially the Second Sophistic and the ancient Greek novel.
+Timothy John Guy Whitmarsh (born 23 January 1970) is a British classicist and Regius Professor of Greek at the University of Cambridge.
+He is best known for his work on the Greek literary culture of the Roman Empire, the Second Sophistic and the ancient Greek novel, ancient atheism, and the emergence of Christianity.

 Early life and education

 Whitmarsh was born on 23 January 1970 in Chelmsford, Essex, England.
-He was educated at Moor Park School, a Catholic prep school near Ludlow, and at Malvern College, then an all-boys private school.
-He took his undergraduate degree and doctorate at the University of Cambridge.
+He was educated at Ashford Carbonell Primary School, now the Bishop Hooper School, Moor Park School, and at Malvern College.
+He then studied classics at King's College, Cambridge, receiving a BA in 1992 and MPhil in 1994, and St John's College, Cambridge, where his PhD was awarded in 1998.

 Academic career

-From 2001 to 2007 he taught in the department of Classics and Ancient History at the University of Exeter where he remains an honorary fellow.
+From 2001 to 2007 he taught in the department of Classics and Ancient History at the University of Exeter.
 He then served as E. P. Warren Praelector, Fellow and Tutor in Greek at Corpus Christi College, Oxford, and Professor of Ancient Literatures at the University of Oxford.
+He remains an Honorary Fellow of Corpus Christi College, Oxford.

 In October 2014, he succeeded Paul Cartledge as the A. G. Leventis Professor of Greek Culture at the University of Cambridge.
-In 2022, he delivered the Gifford Lectures on Religion and Ancient Mediterranean Thought at the University of Aberdeen.
+From 2018 until 2024, he was editor-in-chief of the fifth edition Oxford Classical Dictionary; the fifth edition of the OCD is a continuously updated, digital-only version.
 In 2023, he became Regius Professor of Greek in Cambridge, succeeding Richard Hunter.

+He is a member of the Postclassicisms Collective, whose book Postclassicisms was published in 2020.

+Public lectures

+Whitmarsh has given endowed public lectures in the UK and internationally.
+These include: